Nomadic Journey Through Mongolia's Altai Mountains

 The Kazakh Eagle Hunters and Nomadic herders of western Mongolia have lived the same way for hundreds, if not thousands of years.
 Hunting with their Golden eagles, raising their families, and tending to their herds of livestock, they are on the move 3-4 times a year, always in search of greener pastures.

 We will travel with them across some of the most beautiful winter landscapes with amazing photographic opportunities.
 We will document the entire migration, the animals, the families, and their interactions.
 We'll travel through tundra-like pans, on or around frozen lakes and rivers, and through mountain passes.
 You can expect cold, wintry conditions: temperatures will be in the range of cold to very cold (ranges of -7 to -15 C / 20 to 5 F, with wind chills colder).
 We'll be at altitudes of 1,500 to 2,000 meters.
 Don't worry, after many years and many workshops in Mongolia, we're fully outfitted, "Muench-style", of course!
 Each day our ground team will drive ahead in special 4x4 vehicles and setup our heated ger tents for sleeping and for dining.
-We will have 3 land cruisers with us all day every day, so that we can walk as little or as much as we like.
+We will have 3 land cruisers with us all day every day, so that you can warm up, and take a riding “rest” as needed.
 While the migration will cover some 30 km each day, we will only walk a portion of that, as we'll be using our vehicles to get us in the best position for amazing photographs.

 Before and after our migration days, we'll have exclusive opportunities for up-close and personal photo shoots with up to five eagle hunters and their families.
 We will cap off our western Mongolia adventure with two more full days of landscape photography in one of the most scenic and beautiful areas in the Altai Mountains.
 Here we'll have a lakeside ger camp set up exclusively for us.
 And then on our last day in the west, it's our very own private and exclusive Winter Eagle Festival.
 30-40 eagle hunters and their families will come together to compete in the traditional eagle festival events for the day.
 We'll then fly back to Ulaanbaatar, and on our last full day in Mongolia we'll have a private photo shoot with the monks at the Ghandan Monastery.